 You'll probably notice online that a lot of trekking companies list a NABC itinerary but few go into any details day by day (or at least many will have tried to copy details from this page).
 There's a reason for this and it's that many have simply not done the trek!

 In 2019 TAAN had a trekking agency tour of the area.
-It was rushed trek.
+It was a rushed trek.
 Do be wary of guides saying they went on a training course to the area.

 Most of the trek is below 4,000 m.
 I would strongly advise that if you are going for mountain views you go during the peak seasons.
 Otherwise cloud cover will be an issue.

-As this is a fairly new trek, the COVID-19 pandemic has meant few people have visited the area since it was offically opened.
+As this is a fairly new trek, the pandemic has meant few people have visited the area since it was offically opened.
 Do please go with reputable guide or trekking agency that has been there and knows the route.
 Use the Find a Nepal Guide Trekking service.